 You are doubly mistaken.
 First, I was not trying to say something but I gave a formal proof.
 This proof is clear and impeccable and for those who find it too brief references have been given.

-The proof leaves no room for interpretation: IS curves do not exist and because of this your post ‘Upward-sloping IS curves’ is a senseless exercise.
-To apply I=S more than 80 years after Keynes demonstrated his logical incompetence is a clear sign that there is no intelligent life in the economics parallel universe.
+The proof leaves no room for interpretation: IS curves do not exist and because of this, your post ‘Upward-sloping IS curves’ is a senseless exercise.
+To apply I=S 80+ years after Keynes demonstrated his logical incompetence is a clear sign that there is no intelligent life in the economics parallel universe.

 I=S is defective because Keynesians never understood what profit is (2011) and this is the worst thing that can happen to an economist.

 The reference to your comment on Steve Keen is entirely beside the point.
-The fact of the matter is that Keen’s profit definition is also provable false, which I have shown in a short paper (2013).*
+The fact of the matter is that Keen’s profit definition is also provably false, which I have shown in a short working paper (2013).#1

-So, what I not only was trying to say but in fact proved was that the concept of an IS curve is pure analytical junk.**
+So, what I not only was trying to say but in fact proved was that the concept of an IS curve is pure analytical junk.#2

 Kakarot-Handtke, E. (2011).
 Why Post Keynesianism is Not Yet a Science.
 SSRN Working Paper Series, 1966438: 1–20.
 URL